Rugby Lingo

 Dummy: a fake pass.
 Here’s a great instructional video from James Hook on the the dummy pass.

 Eight Man: Also known as the “Number Eight.”
-In 15-a-side rugby this is the last/back player in the scrum, and wears–duh!–#8.
+In 15-a-side rugby this is the last/back player in the scrum, and wears–duh–#8.
 This is one of the most flexible and demanding positions on the field.
 See this video from the UK’s Exter Chiefs describing the 8 man.

 Flanker: Also traditionally called “wing three-quarter.”
 A term for a player who plays wing three-quarter or “breakaway” in the scrum.
 Also called a wing forward.
 These players usually wear 6 or 7.
-Usually, the two flankers are the best all-around players on the rugby field, capable of all aspects of both offense and defense, can kick, and are exceptionally aggressive, fit, and quick.
-Here’s a video on the flankers from arguably one of the greatest ever, Richie McCaw.
+Usually, the two flankers are two of the best all-around players on the rugby field, capable of all aspects of both offense and defense, can kick, and are exceptionally aggressive, fit, and quick.
+Here’s a video on the flankers from arguably one of the greatest flankers ever, Richie McCaw.

 Flyhalf: The player who usually is in charge of the backs, who makes the tactical decisions regarding offensive attack.
 This player wears #10.
 Here’s a video on the roles of a flyhalf.

 Fullback: The last line of defense, the extra man to join in offensive attack, and usually one of the strongest ball fielders, catchers, and kickers.
 The fullback usually plays behind the back line as an offensive or defensive reserve, and fields and clears long kicks.
 He/She wears #15.
-Here’s a video about the role of the bullback.
+Here’s a video about the role of the fullback.

 Hooker: Also simply “Hook.”
 The center front row player in a scrum whose job it is to “hook” the ball with his/her feet when it is rolled into the tunnel at a scrum.
 This is one of the most demanding positions in rugby.
 This highly specialized player wears #2.
 Here’s a video explaining the hooker position.